burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 18. Unsigned operand and signed type operand of higher rank $\to$ signed type.

 19. If the prototype is controlled by an ellipsis `...`, i.e., the function obtains varying argument numbers, then the usual unary conversions are performed on the operands.
 Also, besides that, `float` is always promoted to `double`.
-The float is not converting into a double if there is no ellipsis and the call is fully prototype-driven.
+The float is not converted into a double if there is no ellipsis and the call is fully prototype-driven.

 # Namespaces